-(Good to know before reading this Jólasveinar, Santa Clauses and Yule Lads are three expressions for the same thing)
+(Good to Know: Jólasveinar, Santa Clauses and Yule Lads are three expressions for the same thing!)

-On the morning of the 12th of December, Icelandic children will wake up with a smile on their face and butterflies in their bellies, the reason?
-Yule Lads or like we like to call them in Icelandic Jólasveinar!
+On the morning of the 12th of December, Icelandic children wake up with a smile on their face and butterflies in their bellies.
+The reason?
+‘Tis the season of Yule Lads or, as we like to call them in Icelandic, Jólasveinar!

-The night before everyone who believes in the Yule Lads will put a shoe in their window and keep it there for 13 days.
-This very specific number has to do with the number of Icelandic Jólasveinar (e.
-Santa Clauses, if you aren’t keeping up).
-Every night a new Yule Lad will visit their window placing a small gift in their shoe.
-This is not at all as creepy as it sounds and for many the ultimate best part of the days running up to Christmas day.
+The eve before December 12, everyone who believes in the Yule Lads will put a shoe on the window sill and keep it there for 13 days.
+This very specific number has to do with the number of Icelandic Jólasveinar (Santa Clauses, if you aren’t keeping up).

-Many might think, what?
+You might be thinking, “What?
 13 Yule Lads?
-That’s way too many!
-But actually, that’s not all.
-The family actually consists of The 13 Yule Lads (who are all brothers) a mom, Grýla, a dad, Leppalúði and then there is the cat.
+That’s way too many!”
+But wait–even that’s not all!
+The family actually consists of the 13 Yule Lads (who are all brothers), their mom Grýla, their dad, Leppalúði, and then there is the cat.

 Grýla, The Mother of the Yule Lads

-The mom of the Yule Lads.
-She has the ability to detect when children are not behaving all year around and during Christmas, she leaves her home in the mountains to hunt the naughty children and makes stew out of them.
-According to legend, there is never a shortage of food for this feisty broad.
+During Christmas, she leaves her home in the mountains to hunt the naughty children and makes stew out of them.
+According to legend, there’s never a shortage of food for this feisty broad.
+(OMG!)

 Leppalúði, the Lazy Husband